 From the definitions of C6, C4, SUF and Krs follows that the sum of the elements in the rows of C6 is zero for all rows.
 This implies that when C6 is multiplied with an Nroot x 1 vector with constant elements, a zero vector is obtained.
 Therefore, we can reformulate the equation for the root water uptake as:

-This equation has a similar form than the equation that was proposed by Couvreur et al. (2012) to describe water uptake by a root networkIn order to draw the analogy and identify differences between the two approaches, we will discuss the nature of the C6 matrix and how it can be transformed or approximated.
+This equation has a similar form than the equation that was proposed by Couvreur et al. (2012) to describe water uptake by a root network except that the C6 is considered as a scalar value Kcomp.

+In order to draw the analogy and identify differences between the two approaches, we will discuss the nature of the C6 matrix and how it can be transformed or approximated.
 From the definition of C6, it also follows that the sum of all the elements in the vector is zero.
 Therefore, this vector represents the perturbations of the uptake Q at a certain depth due to the perturbation of the water potential at this depth compared to the uptake when the water potential is uniform in the root zone.
 When there is no net uptake, i.e. when Heff = Hcollar, then represents the redistribution water fluxes through the root system due to spatial variations in Hsoil.
 When we consider now the case that in the root node i, the soil water potential is Heff+Hsoil,i and in all other root nodes, Hsoil,j = Heff-SUF[i]Hsoil,i /(1-SUF[i]), then we can define Qi = kcomp,i Hsoil,i/(1-SUF[i]). kcomp,i represents the compensatory root system conductance to transfer water towards node i when there is a water potential difference between the soil water potential at node i and the other nodes in the root system, which all have the same water potential. Q(i) and kcomp,i are related to the C6 matrix and SUF vector as:

 since